BekMart/21-practice/README.md

     - The opponent will pick up additional cards whilst their score is below 17.
     - There is a function that will automatically calculate the value of an ace as 1 instead of 11 if the score of either player exceeds 21 and they have an ace in their hand.
     - The players score is calculated and displayed throughout the duration of the game.
 There is a function which calculates this based on the card selected and the value that it holds.
+    - If the players score exceeds 21 then the game will automatically end and the "BUST!" message will be displayed, meaning that the opponent has won, regardless of their score.
     - The opponents score is revealed after the stay button has been activated and their cards have been revealed.
     - There is a function to record who won the round and increment their games won tally to show how many rounds have been won by each contestant.
     - Once the scores are calculated and revealed an animated message is displayed in the middle of the screen which grows from the center and disappears after 3 seconds.